pemo11/poshguibook/winforms.md

 The form is shown as a dialog and not as a "real" window.
 In practice this distinction is not so important since in most cases a dialogbox is all that is needed and wanted.

+**note:**

 A dialogbox does not have its own message loop.
+This means that they are used in the context of a "parent window".
+One consequence is that it blocks the parent window.
+Although its possible to pass the handle of a "owner window" with the *ShowDialog()* method this has no practical use with *PowerShell*.

 To create a "real" window based on a form the static *Run()* method of the *System.Windows.Forms.Application* class is used.
 But there is a caveat.
 This can not be done in the CLI but in *VS Code* or *PowerShell ISE* on *Windows* for example.